akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “But who would protect me?
 Father, you taught me to observe the seasons.
 To know when the first snow will come.
 And mother taught me to tell friend from foe, no matter if a bird, a man or a beast.”

 She went to the window, watching the last light fade over the fields.
+Sheep grazed the bristle of stubble left in the harvested strips.

 “I have watched him.
 When he thinks no one is listening, he speaks of ‘improving’ the manor.
 He asks the reeve how many ploughs we have, how many oxen.
 He asked the woman whether the river floods in spring.”